-The Company's bakery products are marketed under the MRS. GOODCOOKIE, CAMDEN CREEK BAKERY, READI-BAKE, COUNTRY HOME, MARY B'S, DADDY RAY'S and PRETZEL COOKIE brand names, and under private labels.
+The Company's bakery products are marketed under the MRS. GOODCOOKIE, READI-BAKE, COUNTRY HOME, MARY B'S, DADDY RAY'S and PRETZEL COOKIE brand names, and under private labels.
 Bakery products include primarily biscuits, fig and fruit bars, cookies, muffins and donuts.
 Bakery products are sold to the Food Service segment.
-Bakery products sales amounted to 34% of the Company's sales in fiscal year 2010, 35% in 2009 and 35% in 2008.
+Bakery products sales amounted to 32% of the Company's sales in fiscal year 2011, 34% in 2010 and 35% in 2009.

 The Company markets frozen beverages primarily under the names ICEE, SLUSH PUPPIE, PARROT ICE and ARCTIC BLAST in the United States, Mexico and Canada.
 Additional frozen beverages are JAVA FREEZE and CALIFORNIA NATURAL.
-Frozen beverages are sold in The Restaurant Group and Frozen Beverages segments.
+Frozen beverages are sold in the Frozen Beverages segment.

-Frozen beverage sales amounted to 18% of revenue in fiscal 2010, 17% in 2009 and 18% in 2008.
+Frozen beverage sales amounted to 18% of revenue in fiscal 2011, 18% in 2010 and 17% in 2009.

 Under the Company's principal marketing program for frozen carbonated beverages, it installs frozen beverage dispensers for its ICEE and ARCTIC BLAST brands at customer locations and thereafter services the machines, arranges to supply customers with ingredients required for production of the frozen beverages, and supports customer retail sales efforts with in-store promotions and point-of-sale materials.
 In most cases, the Company retains ownership of its dispensers, and as a result, customers are not required to make an investment in equipment or arrange for the ingredients and supplies necessary to produce and market the frozen beverages.
-The Company also provides repair and maintenance service to customers for customers' owned equipment and sells equipment in its Frozen Beverages segment, revenue from which amounted to 8% of sales in 2010, 8% of sales in 2009 and 9% of the Company's sales in fiscal year 2008.
+The Company also provides repair and maintenance service to customers for customers' owned equipment and sells equipment in its Frozen Beverages segment, revenue from which amounted to 7% of sales in 2011, 8% of sales in 2010 and 8% of the Company's sales in fiscal year 2009.
 The Company sells frozen uncarbonated beverages under the SLUSH PUPPIE and PARROT ICE brands through a distributor network and through its own distribution network.